TrentR2786/CPE322/lab1_2/README.md

-# Lab 1: Setting up and configuring the Raspberry Pi
+# Lab 1: Using the Raspberry Pi command line

 I pledge my honor that I have abided by the Stevens Honor System.